China's Great Inventions and The Irony of Fire Medicine

 Alfred Nobel invented dynamite because he wanted to save the lives of miners.
 Many people (including his brother) died in accidents because nitroglycerine, the explosive used in mines at the time, was so unstable.
 Dynamite didn't explode when accidentally dropped or mishandled.

 Through his discovery, accidental deaths from explosions declined, and he amassed a large fortune.
 However, he was branded by some as the 'Merchant of Death'.
-This is because his invention was also used for terrorism, this upset him greatly.
-So in his will, he wished for his legacy to spent promoting life and protecting people.
+This is because his invention was also used by criminals for cruel means, and this upset him greatly.
+So in his will, he wished for his legacy to be spent promoting life and protecting people.
 Hence, the Nobel peace prize was made possible by the inventor of a dangerous explosive.

 Inventions themselves are not cruel or kind, harmful or helpful.
 It depends on the intention of the people wielding it.
-A surgeons knife can be used to both save a life and take it.
-Without gunpowder, Chinese New Year celebrations would not be the same.
+And, without gunpowder, Chinese New Year celebrations would not be the same.